-The chart below shows a full range of gear combinations.
-The stock ratio is shown in green.
-The gear combinations in red are not suitable when using the included 6-cell battery, speed control, and motor.
+The chart on the left shows a full range of

+gear combinations.
+The stock ratio for is

+shown in green.
+The gear combinations in red are not suitable when using the included 6-cell battery, speed control and motor.
 These gear combinations have been included in this chart as they may be used with certain other aftermarket equipment combinations.